verdaccio/verdaccio/website/docs/plugins.md

 $> npm install --global verdaccio-activedirectory
 ```

-`verdaccio` as a sinopia fork it has backward compability with plugins that are compatible with `sinopia@1.4.0`.
+`verdaccio` as a sinopia fork it has backward compatibility with plugins that are compatible with `sinopia@1.4.0`.
 In such case the installation is the same.

 ```
 $> npm install --global sinopia-memory